What causes a leaking tap?

 Step 4 - Re-Assembly

 Now reverse the entire process to put your tap back together.
 Screw the spindle assembly back together and replace the bonnet and tap.
 Replace the tap handle and screw it firmly in place and pop the cover back on.
-Leaving your tap in the off position, turn on the mains supply back on before turning your tap on to check that leaking has stopped or not.
+Leaving your tap in the off position, turn the mains supply back on before turning your tap on to check that the leaking has stopped or not.

 What to Do If My Tap Still Leaks?

 If your tap still leaks, then it might need reseating.
-The “seat” of the tap is where washer sits and with time it may get split or worn.
+The “seat” of the tap is where the washer sits and with time it may get split or worn.
 This is the best time to call The Plumbing & Electrical Doctor.
 Our plumbers turn up to your house with a mobile showroom equipped with a full range of taps.
 They can fix your old or leaking taps, or if you decide to upgrade you can choose the best option right off the back of the truck.

 Tips

 To prolong tap life, you should not over-tighten your rubber washers.
 Only close the tap tight enough that it stops running.
 The best way to tell which tap you have is to turn its handle.
 If it rotates just a half or a quarter turn, it is most probably equipped with a ceramic disc.
-If its handle rotates more than this then it is has a rubber washer.
-Waterproof lubricant also helps in prolonging the life of your spindles and o-rings.

-If you would like to checked by a licensed plumber, give us a call at 131091 were open 24/7 or visit our website.
+If its handle rotates more than this then it has a rubber washer.
+The waterproof lubricant also helps in prolonging the life of your spindles and o-rings.
+If you would like to check by a licensed plumber, give us a call at 131091 were open 24/7 or visit our website.
 We serve areas in Canberra, Newcastle, Central Coast, and Hunter Valley.